-- Engaging groups and individuals in our local communities in participatory art and fashion education projects.
+- Engaging groups and individuals in our local communities.
+Find out more about our participatory art and fashion education projects.

-- By working with young people in partner schools and FE colleges in Greater London, whose parent(s) or guardians do not have a university degree.
-We support students to apply and progress on to our courses or other courses within the University.
+- Working with young people in partner schools and FE colleges in Greater London, whose parent(s) or guardians do not have a university degree.
+We support students in applying and progressing on to our courses, or other courses within UAL.

 How to get involved with Better Lives

 If you study at LCF at undergraduate level, you’ll get to learn about sustainability, diversity and social responsibility in a curriculum unit in your first year.
 There are also plenty of other opportunities to get involved with Better Lives projects across all levels of study.
 View our course pages to discover more.

 As a brand